My Journey

 In 1981, I surrendered my life to Jesus Christ.
 That simple decision moved me into a time of much-needed deliverance and healing, and the restoration of my second marriage.

-Thanks to our ornery dog, Maggie, and our long, drawn-out struggles to establish who was alpha (hold on a sec, she wants me to get her a biscuit), I have a wealth of humorous stories to pull from, two of which made it into dog magazines.
+Thanks to our ornery dog, Maggie, and our long, drawn-out struggles to establish who was alpha (hold on a sec, she wants me to get her a biscuit), I have a wealth of humorous stories to choose from as an occasional light-hearted source of material for my blog and even some dog magazines.

-Some years ago, I gathered the courage to embark again on another fiction project—this time, with the encouragement and input from a Christian writers group.
-My novel The Passage of Zoe Fuller was first published in December 2013, and then again (The Passage of Zoe Fuller, Revised Edition), in 2019 as an Amazon kindle book.
-The paperback is available through this website.
-Its sequel, Kickshaw, Rite of Passage was released in summer 2020.
+Some years ago, I gathered the courage to embark again on another fiction project—this time, with the encouragement and input from a Christian writer's group.
+My novel The Passage of Zoe Fuller is now available in its Second Edition via Amazon in both paperback or ebook.
+Its sequel, Kickshaw, Rite of Passage is also available on Amazon.